bhvshrikant/Case-Studies/README.md

 2. Implemented BiLSTM + CRF first, and then a Transformer based (BERT) model.

 ### Key Questions
 1. Which NER Tag has the highest count?

-2. What is the vocabulary size?
+## **Ninjacart Case Study**

+### Overview
+The case study aims to to distinguish between images of vegetables (onion, potato, tomato) and noise (Indian market scenes):
+1. Developed a Baseline CNN Model from scratch.
+2. Implemented Transfer Learning (MobileNet, ResNet).

+### Key Questions
+1. How accurately can the model differentiate between vegetable images and market scenes?
+2. Which model architecture yields the best performance?

 ### Files
-- `twitter_ner_nlp_shrikant_bhv.ipynb`: Jupyter Notebook containing the complete analysis.
+- `Ninjacart_CV_Shrikant_Bhv.ipynb`: Jupyter Notebook containing the complete analysis.
-- `wnut 16.txt.conll`: Dataset used for the analysis
+- `ninjacart_data.zip`: Dataset used for the analysis